GSA/search-gov-website/admin-center/dashboard/add-site.md

 Handles can have lowercase letters, numbers, periods, hyphens, and underscores only.
 They can't have spaces and other punctuation.

 ## Site Language

 English is the default language for our results pages.
-If you will be searching against content in another language, you should choose another language for your search site - we support English, Spanish, and [66 other languages]({{ site.baseurl }}/admin-center/dashboard/supported-languages.html).
+If you will be searching against content in another language, you should choose another language for your search site &mdash; we support English, Spanish, and [66 other languages]({{ site.baseurl }}/admin-center/dashboard/supported-languages.html).

 When English is selected, results will primarily include English language pages.
 All display text on the results page will also be in English.